w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

-The curricula can be used in the following scenarios:
+The following are intended use cases for the WAI Curricula:

 * faculty staff teaching computer science students about accessibility
-* accessibility consultants creating its own course on web accessibility
+* accessibility professionals creating their own courses
 * HR professionals comparing between different course and certification programs

-You can combine different curricula modules to address the needs of several roles together.

-You can also use these curricula to compare different courses and certifications.

-These modules follow a universal design approach.
-They provide advice for different components, scenarios, and users.
+* procurers putting together an RFP for a course on web accessibility

 {% include excol.html type="end" %}